From raw data to your Revelation

 Ready to see what your data's been hiding?

 It takes 5 minutes.
-Upload your data, answer a few questions, and get the Revelation your body's been waiting to tell you.
+Download the app, sync your data, answer a few questions, and get the Revelation your body's been waiting to tell you.